Protecting our Rights

 In Richmond, Elizabeth will work every day to ensure our economy is fair and works for small businesses, families, and individual workers.

-Tax reform: Our tax code is skewed towards the already wealthy and big corporations.
-As your delegate, Elizabeth will work to ensure our tax code helps our families and small businesses, and that big corporations pay their fair share.
+Tax Reform: Our tax code is skewed towards the already wealthy and big corporations.
+Elizabeth will work to ensure our tax code helps our families and small businesses, and that big corporations pay their fair share.
 As Delegate, Elizabeth has co-patroned legislation to make the earned income tax credit refundable for low-income taxpayers, and she was chief co-patron on legislation to create a refundable state child tax credit for income-eligible households to put more money in the pockets of working families.

 Small Business: Small businesses are a crucial part of our economy, and Elizabeth knows we have to invest in small business owners, especially during times of crisis.
-As your delegate, she will work to ensure Virginia is a welcoming place to start and grow a small business, and she will work to ensure better outreach and opportunities for minority-owned and women-owned businesses.
+She works to ensure Virginia is a welcoming place to start and grow a small business and co-patroned legislation to establish the Retail Small Business Grant Program and Fund to support our small businesses.

 Racial and Social Justice